slashdevops/kube-visibility/HowTos/fedora-minikube.md

 This way persist configuration when making minikube stop and minikube start again

 **NOTES:**

 * `Set the minikube config values` and `kubernetes version` according to your needs.
-* To Select the [Kubernetes versions](https://github.com/kubernetes/kubernetes/tree/master/CHANGELOG) availables select the `CHANGELOG-X.Y.md` you want to use
+* To Select the [Kubernetes versions](https://github.com/kubernetes/kubernetes/tree/master/CHANGELOG) available select the `CHANGELOG-X.Y.md` you want to use

 ```bash
 minikube config set memory 4096